yud023/Geez-MusicProject/README.md

 - [Rojserbest](http://github.com/rojserbes): Callsmusic Developer

 This bot is based on the original work done by [Rojserbest](http://github.com/rojserbest).
 Without his hardwork YudMusic won't exist.
-Yud-Music is a modified version of [Callsmusic](https://github.com/callsmusic/callsmusic) for fit the needs of @yudmusic users
+Yud-Music is a modified version of [Callsmusic](https://github.com/callsmusic/callsmusic) for fit the needs of @GeezManage users

 #### Contribtors
 - [InukaASiTH](https://github.com/InukaAsith): Dev